Brazil - The Amazing Pantanal 2019

 Group size: Maximum 10

-Included in cost: Accommodation in twin rooms en-suite, ground transport throughout, boat trips, all entrance fees to national parks and nature reserves, night drive in truck for mammals, bottled water, transfers, all meals from dinner on 5th to breakfast on 17th and services of leaders.
+Included in cost: Accommodation in twin rooms en-suite, ground transport throughout, boat trip at Rio Pixaim, full day boat trip from Porto Jofre, boat trip at Rio Claro River, all entrance fees to national parks and nature reserves, night drive in truck for mammals, bottled water, transfers, all meals from dinner on 5th to breakfast on 17th and services of leaders.

 Not included: International airfare, insurance, drinks, tips, and items of a personal nature.